null-default/easyqueue/README.md

 # easyqueue
-A simple queue implementation intended to support both performance and flexibility.
+A simple queue implementation intended to support flexible applicability and an easy-to-use interface.